zcox10/4156-Miniproject-2024-Students-Java/IndividualProject/bugs.md

     - **Type**: Bug
     - **Description**: `enrolledStudent()` only adds a student to a course, it does not check if a course is full or not.
-Additionally, it always returns false; it should return true if a student is successfully enrolled
+Additionally, it always returns false; it should return true if a student is successfully enrolled.
     - **Fix**: Add an "if" statement to `enrollStudent()` to check if a course is full.
-If it is not full, increment the `enrolledStudentCount` by 1; otherwise return `false` indicating the class is full
+If it is not full, increment the `enrolledStudentCount` by 1; otherwise return `false` indicating the class is full.
 - **Method Name**: `dropStudent()`
     - **Type**: Bug
     - **Description**: `dropStudent()` only decrements the `enrolledStudentCount`, it does not check